rhodyrstats/git_github_cats/git_github_cats_notes.md

  - This version that you just created will now exist for ever to return to if you need it.
  - This all happens in the same file, no need for v1 v2 v3_jwh v4 v4_realone.....
  - All commits also require a message (-m) these are important as you use them to understand what changes were made at each commit
-8. git clone URL
- - First two commands are the basic workflow, next set are for managing your repositories
- - clone, does just that, makes an exact copy of another repository
- - Useful if you want to work on someone elses repo (code, manuscript, etc)
- - can be local, on network drive, or via remote URL (think Github)
-9. git remote -v
- - remote URL can be URLs, other repos on networked filesytem etc.
- - -v lists those that have been set
- - this is the location from which you clone or where you submit and or get recent changes.
- - the remote is usually the master repository (ie where everyone submits there changes)
 10. git pull origin master
  - So you have a cloned repo that others are also working on (or you are working on a separate machine)
  - it is possible that the copy you are working on is not the most up-to-date